bictorv/chaosnet-bridge/NCP.md

 Writes from the user program are packaged into DAT packets which are sent to the remote host (when the window allows), and DAT packets from the remote host are written to the user program.
 No character translation is done in the NCP, so the client needs to handle e.g. translation between "ascii newline" (012) and "lispm newline" (0212).

-When the user program closes the socket, the NCP sends an EOF, waits for it to be acked (see `eofwait` setting), and then sends a CLS to close the connection in a controlled way (not quite as in Section 4.4 in [Chaosnet](https://tumbleweed.nu/r/lm-3/uv/amber.html#End_002dof_002dData)..
+When the user program closes the socket, the NCP sends an EOF, waits for it to be acked (see `eofwait` setting), and then sends a CLS to close the connection in a controlled way (not quite as in Section 4.4 in [Chaosnet](https://tumbleweed.nu/r/lm-3/uv/amber.html#End_002dof_002dData), see below).

-When the NCP receives an EOF or CLS, the user socket is closed.
+When the NCP receives a CLS, the user socket is closed.
+When the NCP receives an EOF, it is immediately acked.

 The NCP attempts to remove the user socket file after it is closed, to keep the place tidy.